Niklas Almqvist

-Niklas Almqvist (born 26 January 1977), better known by his stage name Nicholaus Arson, is the lead guitarist and backup vocalist of the Swedish garage rock band The Hives, of which his brother Howlin' Pelle is the lead singer.
+Niklas Almqvist is a Swedish musician who is the lead guitarist of the garage rock band The Hives, of which his brother Howlin' Pelle is the lead singer.

 Career

-Niklas Almqvist.
-Made in America.
-September 2012.
-Philadelphia.

 Arson and his brother Per (Howlin' Pelle, lead singer) formed the band in 1993, and, according to a biography about the band, attracted the attention of promoter/manager/songwriter Randy Fitzsimmons (possibly a fictional character), who propelled the band to fame.

 It was revealed in NME that Randy Fitzsimmons is a registered pseudonym belonging to Arson.
 This has led many to believe that Randy Fitzsimmons is in fact a myth, and that it is Arson who writes the songs.
 Arson and the rest of the band deny this and insist on the existence of Randy Fitzsimmons as the band's songwriter.